 We get the allure of this mattress, however, it’s our least favorite of the four Amore beds.
+It’s also the only Amore model without a coil base.
 Having said that, you might not have the same opinion, so what’s so special about this bed?

-Construction — This bed is made entirely of foam even though it technically has two comfort sides.
+The flippable Amore Mattress is 11″ thick and made entirely of foam.
 From bottom to top (i.e. firmer to softer), here’s what’s inside the mattress:

 This bed is essentially a mattress palindrome, meaning it’s identical no matter how you look at it.
 That’s not quite true because it’s a little firmer on one side than the other, but you get it.

-Firmness Levels — As for firmness levels, the “Softer” side is a medium and the “Firmer” side is a medium-firm.
-What they’ve done is create a side for all sleeping styles (i.e. stomach, back, side, etc.) and one for back and stomach sleepers.
+As for firmness levels, the “Softer” side is a medium and the “Firmer” side is a medium-firm.

 As a whole, what’s not to like?
 Clearly, Amore Beds makes high quality, nice mattresses, but you’re not buying all of them, so it really comes down to which mattress you prefer.
 Our opinion is that the two best mattresses are the Luxury Hybrid and Amore Natural.
 It’s not that we can’t recommend the other models—we think they’re fine as well—but the Luxury Hybrid is objectively better and Amore Natural is objectively more unique.